 We’ve written a lot about the inbound flywheel — what it is, how it frames the inbound methodology, and how identifying forces and friction within your flywheel can help you frame your marketing, sales and service efforts around your customers to grow your business.
 Your company’s marketing and sales flywheel should be a seamless and fluid experience for your team and your buyers.
 But there are likely areas of friction for both as a result of a poor experience for the buyer and/or the salesperson.
 Removing friction in the sales process is one of the biggest opportunities to improve inbound results — but it’s not simple to achieve because it requires deep collaboration and alignment across the organization.

-Consider how marketers have shifted to inbound marketing and away from old-school methods like newspaper ads and glossy mailers.
+Consider how marketers have shifted to inbound marketing and away from old-school methods.
 Has your Sales team shifted their tactics to match the way prospects buy today and adopt the same inbound principles as marketing?